These are the terms and conditions on which we supply goods to you.

 If There Is a Problem With the Goods

-How to tell us about problems.
 If you have any questions or complaints about the goods, please contact us.
 You can write to us at email@example.com.

-Your Rights in Respect to Defective Goods
+Your Rights with Respect to Defective Goods

 - If you are a consumer we are under a legal duty to supply goods that are in conformity with this contract.
 See the box below for a summary of your key legal rights in relation to the goods.
 Nothing in these terms will affect your legal rights.